mcore1976/arduino-led-banner/README.md

 # arduino-led-banner
 This is nice and simple LED BANNER constructed of Arduino Digispark and Daisy-chained set of MAX7219 LED 8x8 matrix.
-Displays up to 500 characters long scrolling text message that is stored within non-volatile EEPROM memory of the chip.
+Displays up to 500 characters long scrolling text message that is stored within non-volatile EEPROM memory of the chip (!0000+ writes possible).

 To upload text for display use Putty terminal (or other serial port terminal) and connect to virtual Serial Port of ATTINY85 Digispark ( /ttyACM0 on linux or COMxx on Windows ).
 You can also use FTDI232 USB-to-Serial converter and connect to ports of DIGISPARK D3, D4, GND if using SoftSerial version.

 Type the text using keyboard and press ENTER.
 It will be stored in EEPROM memory of ARDUINO.
 After ARDUINO disconnected from the PC and connected to USB PowerBank, the device will display scrolling text uploaded from USB / virtual Serial Port.
+Also there is a version that stores text to be displayed into RAM memory of ATTINY.
+It allows unlimited cycles of writes so it can be used for automatic batched display of some news etc.
+In RAM version - you can connect LED banner to Raspberry Pi  and upload new text message from Raspberry every few seconds to RAM of Digispark :
+- set the virtual USB to serial port speed to 9600 baud stty 9600 < /dev/ttyUSB0
+stty 9600 -F /dev/ttyUSB0
+- send the message to be displayed on LED banner over serial port, ending with <CR> character ASCII 13 echo -ne 'One line 80 characters message for LED display!\00d' > /dev/ttyUSB0

 The code uses DigiCDC USB library and you need to have necessary driver in your operationg system (Linux has it built in, for Windows you need to download Digispark drivers : http://digistump.com/board/index.php?topic=2321.15) - http://digistump.com/wiki/digispark/tutorials/digicdc.